kevkatam/alx-system_engineering-devops/0x00-shell_basics/README.md

 The file 10-back moves to the previous directory when executed The file 11-lists ists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format.
-The file 13-symbolic_link creates a symbolic link to /bin/ls, named __ls__ The file 14-copy_html  copies all the HTML files from the current working directory to the parent of the working directory, but only copy files that did not exist in the parent of the working directory or were newer than the versions in the parent of the working directory.
+The file 13-symbolic_link creates a symbolic link to /bin/ls, named __ls__ The file 14-copy_html  copies all the HTML files from the current working directory to the parent of the working directory, but only copy files that did not exist in the parent of the working directory or were newer than the versions in the parent of the working diretory
->>>>>>> 89360267cf31ecdd54a5e95e04b01250793bcbac
+The file 100-lets_move moves all files beginning with an uppercase letter to the directory /tmp/u.
 >>>>>>> 78e4e964341db306eb3eed46c37e7c3488848802
 >>>>>>> 42cb5cb2e1f627a32509a54831fb87850968f657
 >>>>>>> 4b001d21dc9ae48ce6fd2cacaa024f5a814b227c